-Enterprise leaders today are faced with a unique and growing challenge around building and teaching to employees within their organizations.
+Enterprise leaders today are faced with a unique and growing challenge around building and teaching soft skills to employees within their organizations.

 Bottom line is simple.
 We need to take these ‘power skills’ seriously, and build experiential programs that start at the top.”-Josh Bersin, global L&D analyst